CodeDebugRun/CodeDebugRun/README.md

 - 👋 Hi, I’m @QAErhan aka @CodeDebugRun
-- 👀 I’m experienced in Java,Javascript, Selenium, Cucumber, BDD, Cypress
+- 👀 I’m experienced in Java and Javascript
-- 🌱 I’m currently learning n8n and Playwright
+- 🌱 I’m currently learning n8n and Nextjs, Playwright
-- 💞️ I’m looking to collaborate on test automation
+- 💞️ I’m looking to collaborate on AI Agents and Automation, App. development
 - 📫 How to reach me : linkedin.com/in/erhan-acikgoz

 <!---